mduos/scipy_project_group_16/README.md

 The file query.py includes:

 The file Spotify Analysis.ipynb includes the data visualizations of our project.
 In this file, firstly we break down the structure of the dataset.
-To give an outline of the dataset we print samples and  which attributes and data types it includes.
+To give an outline of the dataset we print samples the columns of the dataset, as well as a value description and information about the types of data within used in the dataset.
+Then, we include plots for the most popular artists, songs and genres.